greyhatlinux/CP/Hashing/Notes.md

 a.
 Chaining
 b.
 Open Addressing (Linear Probing, Double Hashing)

+In Open Addressing, all elements are stored in the hash table itself.
+So at any point, the size of the table must be greater than or equal to the total number of keys

 ## Chaining
 - Most basic implementation
 - Mostly used when it is unknown how many and how frequently keys may be inserted or deleted.
 - Uses lots of space
 - Cache performance is not good

 > Performance of chaining :
  m = Number of slots in hash table n = Number of keys to be inserted in hash table